 You can get a Federal Direct Consolidation Loan during your grace period, once you've entered repayment, or during periods of deferment or forbearance.
 The in school consolidation process was repealed, effective July 1, 2006*.
 You should discuss your decision about when to consolidate with your lender/servicer.

 Yes, you can consolidate your loans through the Federal Direct Loan Program.

 Until you receive notification that the consolidator has paid off your original loans, continue making payments on those loans.
 You don't want to go into default on those loans, since that would prevent your consolidation loan application from moving forward.
 Any payments you make to a current loan holder after the loan has been paid in full by consolidation will be forwarded to your consolidation lender.

 Yes, so long as the loans being consolidated is not itself a consolidation loan.
 To reconsolidate a consolidation loan, you must be including additional loans.
 Otherwise, you can consolidate even just a single loan.

 Consolidation loans may only be reconsolidated when you are adding more loans to the consolidation.
 If you do not have other federal education loans to include in the new consolidation loan, you cannot reconsolidate a consolidation loan.

 The interest rate on a consolidation loan is the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest 1/8 of a percent.
 There is no cap on the interest rate for a federal Direct Consolidation Loan.

 The best place to check on your loan borrowing is the National Student Loan Database System (NSLDS).
-You may access your borrowing history online at the National Student Loan Database web site at www.nslds.ed.gov.
-To access your information, you'll need your FSA ID.
+You may access your borrowing history online at the National Student Loan Database web site at nslds.ed.gov.
+To access your information, you’ll need your FSA ID.
 If you do not have a FSA ID, you will be prompted to create one.